waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Document Dead Ends:** The path north from (12, 4) on Route 30 is a dead end at (12, 3), blocked by a HEADBUTT_TREE.
 I must mark these immediately to avoid repeated exploration.

 ## Failed Hypotheses
 - **FRUIT_TREE Interaction:** The FRUIT_TREE on Route 30 at (12, 8) cannot be interacted with from any adjacent tile.
-The assumption that it provides a daily item is currently unproven and likely false under present conditions.
+The assumption that it provides a daily item is false under present conditions.

 ## Unverified Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 (Test next time in New Bark Town)